What is differential geometry: curves and surfaces: Semisolutions

 \parbf{\ref{ex:crosss}.} This problem follows easily from the so-called \emph{Morse lemma}.
 The following sketch is a slightly stripped version of it.
-A more conceptual proof can be built on the Moser's trick \cite{palais}.
+A more conceptual proof \cite{abraham-marsden-ratiu} can be built on the Moser trick; see the solution of \ref{ex:star-shaped-disc}.

-Choose tangent-normal coordinates at $p$ so that the coordinate axes point in the principal directions of $\Sigma$ at $p$; let $z=f(x,y)$ be the local graph representation of $\Sigma$.
-We need to show that the solution of the equation $f(x,y)=0$ is a union of two smooth curves that intersect transversely at $p$.
+Choose tangent-normal coordinates at $p$ so that the coordinate axes point in the principal directions; let $z=f(x,y)$ be the local graph representation of~$\Sigma$.
+We need to show that the solution of $f(x,y)=0$ is a union of two smooth curves that intersect transversely at~$p$.